Which city is cheaper, Madrid or Seoul?

 Madrid makes for a fun place to visit for a couple.
 Fun and romantic activities around town include taking a boat ride at Casa de Campo, riding a bike in one of the many parks, and enjoy dinner and show in the evening.

-Seoul is very popular with students.
+Seoul is a great city to visit as a student.
 Many international students head to Seoul National University, which has an excellent academic reputation.
 The city is also fun and energetic, so everyone will be entertained.

-Both Seoul and Madrid offer public transit options.
+Both Seoul and Madrid offer amazing public transit options.

 Seoul has an effecient and thorough public transportation system which can take you anywhere in the city.
 The modern and clean transportation system includes both a subway and buses.